senderh55/Advanced_Shell/README.md

 # Advanced_Shell

-UNIX shell upgrade - An assignment in an operating systems course.
+UNIX shell upgrade - An assignment for operating systems course.

 The goal of the program is to create 6 more commands beyond the existing shell, the additional commands are for creating, answering and testing exams.